Researchers claim their AI can hear if a speaker is wearing a mask

 Still, the researchers say that on the given German data set, their system ultimately achieved higher accuracy than a baseline model (71.8% unweighted average of the class-specific recall).

 Mask detection from speech is a nascent field, evidently, but it’s a potentially desirable alternative to vision-based approaches.
-A recent report by the U.S. Department of Commerce’s National Institutes of Science and Technology (NIST) found that 89 of commercial facial recognition algorithms from Panasonic, Canon, Tencent, and others had error rates between 5% and 50% in matching digitally applied masks with photos of the same person without a mask.
+A recent report by the U.S. Department of Commerce’s National Institutes of Science and Technology (NIST) found that 89 commercial facial recognition algorithms from Panasonic, Canon, Tencent, and others had error rates between 5% and 50% in matching digitally applied masks with photos of the same person without a mask.
 Companies including Hanwang say they’ve developed new AI approaches to identifying wearers through their masks, but the quoted accuracy rates are dubiously high and they make no claim to preserve privacy.

 Beyond mask detection, researchers are exploring how speech data might be used to diagnose COVID-19.
 Teams from Carnegie Mellon and startup Voca.ai released an app they claim can tell whether someone has COVID-19 from a voice recording, and Vocalis Health says it’s working with Israel’s Health Ministry and Directorate for Defense Research and Development to collect “vocal biomarkers” from COVID-19 patients.
 These techniques aren’t without caveats — Benjamin Striner, a graduate student who contributed to the Carnegie Mellon project, cautioned that the app’s accuracy can’t be tested because of a lack of verified data — but preliminary research suggests AI-powered voice analysis can fairly accurately diagnose other conditions, including post-traumatic stress disorder and high blood pressure.